lindseygreenhill/Gov1347/shocks.md

 ## Background: how did Covid-19 affect different states?

-For some brief context of the historical and current state of Covid-19 in each state, see the visual below that shows Covid-19 cases per 100,000 people in each state.
+For some brief context of the historical and current rates of Covid-19 in each state, see the visual below that shows Covid-19 cases per 100,000 people in each state.

 ![ani](Gov1347-master/figures/case_per_hun.gif)